apache/tomcat-connectors/native/README.txt

 From mod_jk we gain :

-* A connector (plugin) for many Web Server, including Apache HTTP Server, Netscape/IPLanet NES and Microsoft IIS It also support JNI (and seems to used at least by IBM under AS/400 for Apache/WebSphere connectivity).
+* A connector (plugin) for many Web Server, including Apache HTTP Server, Netscape/IPLanet NES and Microsoft IIS.

 * Fault-tolerance and load-balancing. mod_jk use the concept of workers which handle a particular request, and a special worker